graphery/graphane-doc/src/guides/svg/08-Gradients-and-patterns.md

 # Gradients and Patterns

 In addition to plain colors, the SVGs can use gradients and patterns to fill shapes.
 This allows for great freedom when building graphic designs.
 Usually, these elements are created within the `defs`, although it is unnecessary to place them there.

-We can use them for `fill` and `stroke` values with gradients and patterns unique id reference with the pseudo-function `url()`.
+We can use them for `fill` and `stroke` values with gradients and patterns unique id reference.

 ## Gradients